 “You first have to raise your hand when you need a pair of scissors to cut something, and then you have to wait and wait and you don’t know if they are going to allow you to get one.”

-I made myself as helpful as parent as can be in the class-rooms.
+I made myself as helpful as parent as i could in the class-rooms.
 I even was allowed to talk about peaceful conflict resolution.
-I offered the Teacher Effectiveness Training to the school, as I was certified.
+I offered a Teacher Effectiveness Training to the school.

 The headmaster was going to look into it.
 When we met again he said that he thought it was an amazing program but that he could not do it in his school.
 It would have so much impact, it would change the school completely and he just could not do that.

 We changed schools.
 Again i made sure to be in every possible assistance role to support my children.
 I got a chance to set up a school- parliament.
 (Kindergarten, Elementary and Middle school are one school in Holland)

 I did it with the principles of Sociocracy (In U.S. also referred to as Dynamic Self-Governance.)

 With Sociocracy children were at least equally represented.
 I trained every class-room in the 5 principles and the teachers were in for it.
 We did a major event when the school joined an international invention-contest in New Zealand to celebrate the Change of the Millennium.
 The invention was chosen sociocratically.
 It was such a joy.

 The children often ran the parliament by themselves as teachers got ‘too busy’ and parents could not make it.
 But the children changed several things in their school.

 At the end of the school-year there was a change of headmasters.
 The New headmaster said she did not know anything about Sociocracy and wanted to start ‘normally’.